chongjunn-tech/chongjunn-tech/README.md

 ## 👋 Hello!
 Welcome to Chong Junn's Github Profile

 ## 🚀 About Me
-- 🔭 I'm a aspiring data analyst with a background in pharmacist.
+- I'm a aspiring data analyst with a background in pharmacist.
-- 🌱 My interest in programming/data analytics was sparked when I was working as a Regulatory Affairs Personnel where the use of VBA had enabled me to automate many manual processes at work.
+- My interest in programming/data analytics was sparked when I was working as a Regulatory Affairs Personnel where the use of VBA had enabled me to automate many manual processes at work.
-- 😄I’m currently working on honing my programming/data analytics skills to pivot a career switch into data analytics.
+-I’m currently working on honing my programming/data analytics skills to pivot a career switch into data analytics.

-## 💬  Portfolio Table of Contents
+## 🌱  Portfolio Table of Contents
 - [Web Scraping](#webscraping)
 - [Mini-projects](#Mini-projects)
 - [Courses](#courses)